Deborah Lee James: RPA manning issue

 Of particular concern was the strain on airmen in support of remotely piloted aircraft (RPA) operations.
 RPA operations had surged nine times over an eight year period.
 With increased operations tempo, expiring active duty service commitments and reductions to the force, then current projections saw more RPA pilots departing than the Air Force would be able to replace via the training pipeline.
 Balancing Air Force ISR (intelligence, surveillance, and reconnaissance) capability with finite resources remained a top priority.
 James instituted a monthly incentive pay program in 2015 which was previously not permitted for RPA pilots.
 Pay was increased significantly to incentivize RPA pilots to remain in the program beyond their six-year commitment.

 Identifying then current issues and threats

 In 2015, James stated that half of the Air Force pilots were "not sufficiently ready" for a fight against an opponent with "integrated air defenses and surface-to-air missiles."
 This despite prior technological investments including fifth generation fighters like the F-35 and F-22.

 In addition to terrorism, James identified Russia as "the biggest threat" to U.S. national security.

-Personal
+Personal life

 Her first marriage to Maryland real estate broker and developer E. Brooke Lee Jr. ended in divorce.
 They had a son and a daughter.

+In April 1996, Deborah Roche Lee, then Assistant Secretary of Defense for Reserve Affairs, became embroiled in controversy when she was named as a co-defendant in a civil lawsuit alleging that her husband, Maryland developer and political heir E. Brooke Lee Jr., had molested a 14-year-old babysitter.
+The suit accused her of negligence in allowing contact between her husband and the minor.
+At the time on official travel in Korea, she cut her trip short to return to Washington after learning of the case.
+During settlement talks, she demanded that her husband transfer his stock holdings into their joint names, ensuring that she would inherit his entire estate upon his death.
+In her deposition, she denied any knowledge of prior incidents involving minors, though she admitted awareness of his advances toward adult women.
+Her insistence on securing control of the family fortune, alongside her legal defense, made her a central figure in the scandal's resolution.

 As of this writing she is married to Frank Beatty.